 Revive2Survive actively seek to include children's views and ideas in our organisational planning and delivery of services.
 We encourage children to be supportive of each other.
-We do not tolerate bullying or abusive behaviour between children and take action if this occurs.
+We do not tolerate bullying or abusive behaviour between children and act if this occurs.

-We respect the rights of children and provide them with information about their rights including the right to be safe at Revive2Survive.
+We respect the rights of children and provide them with information about their rights including the right to be safe at Revive2Survive First Aid Training.
 We regularly communicate with children about what they can do if they feel unsafe.

-Revive2Survive pays particular attention to the needs of children and young people with disability, children and young people from culturally and linguistically diverse backgrounds, those who are unable to live at home, and lesbian, gay, bisexual, transgender and intersex children and young people.
+Revive2Survive First Aid Training pays particular attention to the needs of children and young people with disability, children and young people from culturally and linguistically diverse backgrounds, those who are unable to live at home, and lesbian, gay, bisexual, transgender and intersex children and young people.

-Revive2Survive values the voices of children and will act on safety concerns raised by children or their families.
-We support children's participation and provide information to children and families about Revive2Survive operations, staffing and programs in relation to child safety and wellbeing topics.
+Revive2Survive First Aid Training values the voices of children and will act on safety concerns raised by children or their families.
+We support children's participation and provide information to children and families about Revive2Survive First Aid Training operations, staffing and programs in relation to child safety and wellbeing topics.